wp-cli/handbook/commands/widget/delete/index.md

 ### EXAMPLES

+    # Delete the recent-comments-2 widget from its sidebar.
     $ wp widget delete recent-comments-2
-    Success: 1 widget removed from sidebar.
+    Success: Deleted 1 of 1 widgets.